CyberHansel/JWT/README.md

 * Create new WTF symmetric key and change value of k to null byte in Base64 k:"AA=="
 * access /admin

+## JWT authentication bypass via algorithm confusion
+Algorithm confusion vuln arise due to flawed implementation of JWT libraries.

+As the names suggest, the private key must be kept secret, but the public key is often shared so that anybody can verify the signature of tokens issued by the server.
+* Obtain the server's public key: Servers sometimes expose their public keys as JSON Web Key (JWK) objects via a standard endpoint mapped to /jwks.json or /.well-known/jwks.json, for example.
+These may be stored in an array of JWKs called keys.
+This is known as a JWK Set.
+> {"keys":[{"kty":"RSA","e":"AQAB","use":"sig","kid":"d9cf9e2d-f107-4594-9da5-f9dd4f61d019","alg":"RS256","n":"wM5uGbFNgdW6OINqfZxmJEALyWjZL-XEA0WQ3GxM3rbYlHtND3EmCzV-xf5YiVWTHIqpq46tnPOevG_FoVf41yKlHN8N0km5OIUbdyPV3JbQ5gvtczbLWzGsCBanR99R5hvB5ZjlEutt5LdL0pC3mUqFDfEsvocFitN45Lc7k7llg2YoYUjOmzxQzMZo4_tv3wlpb-dxqK15zacqamvkeowfJ9NTSz6Qwk3CDknqMZEA3UKNM4JEYIPJql-4ylQ6X5KTOAkWaJZt3e9bHsBNKsBozaZn7H3TWYp2Ojl0_eESFMU3QyLlepU77gcoTNdYSRVo1Ou4JEJGhpRFoAGdAw"}]}

+* Convert the public key to a suitable format.
+For the purpose of this example, let's assume that we need the key in X.509 PEM format.
+You can convert a JWK to a PEM using the JWT Editor, New RSA key